theautonomy/spring-jdbc-intro/README.md

 Introduction
 =================

-This project serves the goal of a quick introduction to some old and and new features of Spring framework.
-The topics covered in this projects include:
+This project serves the goal of a quick introduction to some old and new features of Spring framework.
+The topics covered in this project includes:
 * Project setup and layout
   * Maven or
   * Gradle (to be added)